symfony/symfony-docs/reference/configuration/framework.rst

     The ``error_controller`` option was introduced in Symfony 4.4.

-This is the controller that is activated after an exception is thrown anywhere in your application.
-The default controller (:class:`Symfony\\Component\\HttpKernel\\Controller\\ErrorController`) is what's responsible for rendering specific templates under different error conditions (see :doc:`/controller/error_pages`).
+This is the controller that is called when an exception is thrown anywhere in your application.
+The default controller (:class:`Symfony\\Component\\HttpKernel\\Controller\\ErrorController`) renders specific templates under different error conditions (see :doc:`/controller/error_pages`).

 esi
 ~~~